-Third, the court's refusal to issue an order to show cause undermined, rather than furthered the ends of justice.
-Given the novelty of the personhood issue, NhRP could not have foreseen that the Third Department (the first appellate court to decide a nonhuman habeas corpus case) would, for the first time in the history of
+Third, the court's refusal to issue an order to show cause undermined, rather than furthered, the ends of justice.
+Given the novelty of the personhood issue, NhRP could not have foreseen that the Third Department (the first Englishspeaking appellate court to decide a nonhuman habeas corpus case) would, for the first time in Anglo-American legal history, hold that a capacity to bear duties and responsibilities was required for personhood.
+Consequently, NhRP did not anticipate or argue that issue or include such facts in the original expert affidavits filed in the First Tommy Petition.
+These changed circumstances alone make the court's dismissal erroneous.
+This is especially so given there were no changed circumstances presented in the Second Hercules and Leo Petition, yet the same court issued that order to show cause.